Opie Bosson: Riding career

 Bosson started as an apprentice for Stephen Autridge, his godfather.
-He began his race-day riding career as a 15 year old on the 25 October 1995 with Comette at Dargaville and soon after had his first win on Fairlie Airlie at Gisborne.
+He began his race-day riding career as a 15 year old on 25 October 1995 with Comette at Dargaville and soon after had his first win on Fairlie Airlie at Gisborne.

 In the 1997 season he was the McBeath Apprentice of the Year at the BMW New Zealand Thoroughbred Racing Awards and was eighth on the New Zealand Premiership, behind Lance O'Sullivan, with 75 wins from 703 starts.
 The next apprentice was Mark Sweeney on 53 wins.

 On 2 September 1998 Bosson rode the first Australian winner for Chris Waller, Party Belle, in a 2100m maiden race at Wyong.

 His first Group 1 victory was Jezabeel in the 1998 Auckland Cup, aged 17.

 In March 2019 Bosson surpassed the record of Lance O'Sullivan as the winner of the most New Zealand Group 1 races, with 63 when Melody Belle won the New Zealand Stakes at Ellerslie.

-As at the end of the 2021 season, Bosson has won:
+As at the end of the 2021 season, Bosson had won: